 You will sleep better

-Because you will limit your eating to your active hours – an 8-hour window during the day, you will not eat too much before going to bed.
-You are much more likely to gain fat this way, but also suffer indigestion or restless legs syndrome.
-It’s not that eating before bed causes this, but eating the wrong stuff – chocolate, fatty snacks, carbs.
+Because you will limit your eating to your active hours – an 8-hour window during the day, you will not eat before going to bed.
+It is known that you are not only much more likely to gain fat when eating before bed time (perhaps not for the reason you think, but nevertheless), but also suffer indigestion or restless legs syndrome.
+It’s not that eating before bed causes this, it’s eating eating the wrong stuff – chocolate, fatty snacks, carbs.
 And we both know that you don’t crave a bowl of spinach before sleep, but chocolate or some crisps are always at hand.

 Circadian rhythm intermittent fasting stops you eating a few hours before sleep, meaning you avoid any kind of snacking (which mostly involves unhealthy foods) and therefore alleviating many symptoms of troubled sleep or improving the quality of your sleep.